ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 2 - The Y-Dimension Far Lands (1.17).md

 ![17FarVoidVertex2](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17FarVoidVertex2.png)

-Here is the edge far lands blending with the sky far lands.
+Below, the edge far lands blend with the sky far lands.
 It is harder to tell the difference, as the sky edge far lands occupy only a narrow edge.

 ![17VoidEdge](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17VoidEdge.png)

 As we move into the farther lands, it becomes hard to draw a conclusion as to what the terrain is doing.
 Here, the vertex void farther lands appear to be generating terrain below Y=-32.

 ![17FartherVoidVertex1](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17FartherVoidVertex1.png)

 From the below pictures, it seems like stretching the Y-scale allows for terrain to generate underground (remember this is the same seed and same location as the image showing the ocean a slab of deepslate in the previous part).

 ![17FartherVoidVertex2](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17FartherVoidVertex2.png)